 Serve a strawberry chicken salad over spinach.
 Or a grilled chicken salad that includes walnuts and Craisins.
 Add grilled chicken to field greens and top with feta cheese, walnuts, and mandarin oranges.
 Dress with a fat-free raspberry dressing.
 Another popular option is a salad made with salsa, pineapple, and chicken marinated in teriyaki sauce, served with mixed greens, tortilla chips, and a Dijon mustard and lime juice dressing.

 In addition to satisfying your customers’ desire for healthy menu options, revitalizing the entrée salad options in your restaurant can increase your bottom line profitability.
 Adding protein to salads not only allows you to beef up the nutrition factor of entrées already perceived as healthy, but you can also beef up the selling price.

 Who’d have guessed it?
 Perched right up there with the reliable money makers–fries, burgers, pizza–sit entrée salads, having muscled their profitable way onto a growing number of menus by offering customers just about everything they could ask for in a meal.
 After all, entrée salads reward their consumers with plenty of perceived value, lots of flavor and texture combinations, a protein element, and the feeling that they’ve just done something healthy for themselves in a very delicious way that involved sacrificing neither taste nor satisfaction.
 What’s not to like?

 The University of Iowa has offered entrée salads in its operations for about three years now.
 But just this past January, the school rolled out a new batch of “restaurantstyle” meal salads in response to customer requests.
 The plan worked.
 Since unveiling the new and improved salads, operators there have noted a 30% increase in sales, while still keeping food costs in line.

--Post by Chef Eamon Lee, CEC
+By Chef Eamon Lee, CEC